 Doubt can spiral into a conviction that we can’t do things, even though we don’t know the outcome.
 We often choose to settle for "not knowing" over risking a great achievement.

-Learn to recognise when doubt is based on truth or if it’s actually rooted in low self-esteem or fear of disappointment.
+Learn to recognise when doubt is based on truth or if it’s rooted in low self-esteem or fear of disappointment.
 What we’re usually afraid of is failing at something (and I think we’ve covered that one).

 3. Ask better questions